 Eligibility: Eligible students are identified through association with a company that has entered into a tuition assistance agreement with the University.
 Continued eligibility is dependent on the continued receipt of employer tuition assistance.
 This award is not available to those who are enrolled as international students.

-Application Process: Eligible students and their employers will complete the Business Partnership Grant application, available at the Financial Aid Office, and will return the completed application to the Financial Aid Office.
+Application Process: Eligible students and their employers will complete the Business Partnership Grant application and will return the completed application to the Financial Aid Office.

 The Workforce Development Grant is awarded and funded by American National University.
 It is designed to assist eligible displaced or disadvantaged students in financing an education to help them enter or reenter the workforce or to transition into another career.